ganyao114/SandBoxHookPlugin/README.md

 # SandBoxHookPlugin

-demo for inject &amp; hook in sandbox you can use in va or dr clone etc....
+demo for inject &amp; hook in sandbox you can use in va or dr clone etc.... also can use in a root device...

 # How to use

 - set hook target:

 public final static String targetPkg = "com.trendmicro.speedy";

+- set abi with hook target:

+abiFilters 'armeabi-v7a'.

+copy libsandhook.so from sandhook to assets

 - set hook item